-Sean Burns was Philadelphia Weekly’s Lead Film Critic from 1999 through 2013, and worked as the Movies Section Contributing Editor for The Improper Bostonian from 2006 until 2014.
-His reviews, interviews and essays have also appeared in Metro, Philadelphia Weekly, Nashville Scene, The House Next Door, Time Out New York and RogerEbert.com.
-A 2013 nominee for The National Society of Film Critics, Burns was a recurring guest on the late David Brudnoy’s WBZ 1030 AM Radio Show, and in 2002 received an award for Excellence in Criticism from the Greater Philadelphia Society of Professional Journalists.
+Sean Burns was Philadelphia Weekly’s Lead Film Critic from 1999 through 2013, and worked as the Movies Section Contributing Editor at The Improper Bostonian from 2006 until 2014.
+His reviews, interviews and essays have also appeared in Metro, The Boston Herald, Nashville Scene, The House Next Door, Time Out New York, EntertainmentTell, Philadelphia City Paper and RogerEbert.com.
+A 2013 nominee for The National Society of Film Critics, Burns was a recurring guest on the late David Brudnoy’s WBZ 1030 AM radio show, and received an award for Excellence in Criticism from the Greater Philadelphia Society of Professional Journalists.
 His writing has been called “jocular but serious, more like a 1940′s daily reporter pounding out columns on a manual typewriter than a typical 21st century navel-gazing film critic.”
 Meanwhile, his sisters still tell him that he “smokes too much and drives like an old lady.”
 Sean co-founded and currently edits BostonRepFilm, a weekly guide to Boston’s repertory film scene.
 His reviews are collected at Spliced Personality.

 Bob Chipman has lived and worked in Massachusetts his entire life; and has spent over a decade in the fields of independent film production, film criticism and pop-culture commentary.
 In addition to producing and performing the webseries “Escape To The Movies” and “The Big Picture” for EscapistMagazine.com; he is the creator of ScrewAttack.com’s “The Game OverThinker” and the political series “American Bob.”
 He can also be found blogging at moviebob.blogspot.com.